Pediatrics/Childhood-Cancer-Study/README.md

 # File "Cluster" is needed for the population data to run the simulation
 # GADM Files Germany are needed for the Spatial Polygon Maps

 # Simulation as presented here (for test runs) runs in about 1 minute.
-Resulting files: A) Results from the Cluster detection tests ("xxxxxxRESULTS.xlsx") B)  Raw data from the simulation ("xxxxSIMULATEDDATA.Rdata")
+Resulting files: A) Results from the Cluster detection tests ("xxxxRESULTS.xlsx") B)  Raw data from the simulation ("xxxxSIMULATEDDATA.Rdata")